Mohamed-Arafaath/Bank_Loan_Analysis/README.md

 Additionally, a **Loan Status Grid View** is created to provide a breakdown of metrics such as total applications, funded amounts, received amounts, interest rates, and DTI ratios by loan status.

 ## Project Structure
-The repository is organized into the following folders, as depicted in the screenshot:
+The repository is organized into the following folders:

 1. **`BI`**, **`Excel`**, **`SQL`**, **`Tableau`**:
    - Each folder contains the same analysis structure divided into three dashboards: